mw-qggp/SV_simulations_potato_genome/README.md

 # Evaluation of SV detection in the tetraploid potato genome using simulated linked-read sequencing

-### Snakemake workflows to create mutated genomes of the first and second chromosome of the dAg1 potato reference sequence (Freire et al. 2021).
+### Snakemake workflow to create mutated genomes of the first and second chromosome of the dAg1 potato reference sequence (Freire et al. 2021).
 Included algorithms are:

 1) Mutation-Simulator (version 2.0.3) (https://github.com/mkpython3/Mutation-Simulator)
 2) LRsim (version 1.0) (https://github.com/aquaskyline/LRSIM)